kjgilbert/kjgilbert.github.io/research.md

 of fitness effects for new mutations.

-I generally aim to address my research questions through both theoretical simulation-based approaches, as well as with validation and testing with empirical data.
+I generally aim to address my research questions through both theoretical simulation-based approaches, as well as through validation and testing with empirical data.
 My future work will involve comparing several range expansion models to real-world genomic data from humans and other species.